Overactive Bladder in Women in Korea

 In many cases, the exact cause is unclear—but the symptoms are very real and treatable.

-How It’s Diagnosed at Gangnam J Urology Clinic
+How It’s Diagnosed at Gangnam Highst Urology Clinic

 1. Thorough Consultation